 *Prices are based on Weekday prices with a locker.
 Costs are more on weekends and for cabins.

 Are you visiting Budapest?
-Do you have any questions about which is the best bath in Budapest to suit your needs?
-Ask me in the comment or message me on Facebook
+Do you have any questions about which are the best baths in Budapest to suit your thermal bath and spa needs?
+Ask me in the comment below 🙂

 Want to read more about my Budapest trip?